-These Knowledge Panels give us an idea of how different entities, their connections and relationships are used by Search Engines.
+These Knowledge Panels give us an idea of how different entities, their connections, and relationships are used by Search Engines.

-Until now, links were Google’s most preferred tools to understand the relationships between the one site and the other.
+Until now, links were Google’s most preferred tools to understand the relationships between one site and the other.

 However, as the algorithms started weighing additional factors like topical relevance, anchor texts, and PageRank Score, the “entity relationship” theory started to take shape.